thomaspernet/Financial_dependency_pollution/01_data_preprocessing/02_transform_tables/09_asif_tfp_firm_baseline.md

       asset_tangibility_tot_asset,
       cashflow_tot_asset,
       cashflow_to_tangible,
+      return_to_sale,
-      CASE WHEN coverage_ratio IS NULL THEN 0 ELSE coverage_ratio END AS coverage_ratio,
+      CASE WHEN coverage_ratio IS NULL THEN 0 ELSE coverage_ratio /100 END AS coverage_ratio,
       liquidity,
+      CASE WHEN export_to_sale IS NULL THEN 0 ELSE export_to_sale END AS export_to_sale,
+      labor_productivity /1000 as labor_productivity,
+      labor_capital,
+      age,
       CASE WHEN avg_asset_tangibility_f > avg_asset_tangibility_ci THEN 'LARGE' ELSE 'SMALL' END AS avg_size_asset_fci,
       CASE WHEN avg_output_f > avg_output_ci THEN 'LARGE' ELSE 'SMALL' END AS avg_size_output_fci,
       CASE WHEN avg_employment_f > avg_employment_ci THEN 'LARGE' ELSE 'SMALL' END AS avg_employment_fci,